 We rely on the personnel of our advisor and its affiliates to manage our day-to-day activities and to implement our investment strategy.
 Our officers and non-independent directors are also employees of our advisor and certain of its affiliates and are presently, and plan in the future to continue to be, involved with real estate programs and activities which are unrelated to us.
-W. Todd Henderson, our Chairman of the Board, serves as President and Director of our advisor's commingled diversified core fund, and as a Chairman of the Board for our advisor's commingled industrial-focused fund.
-The commingled diversified core fund is a private REIT formed to generate attractive, predictable investment returns from low-risk equity investments in residential, industrial and office properties within the continental United States.
+W. Todd Henderson, our Chairman of the Board, serves as a board member of our advisor's commingled diversified core fund, and as a Chairman of the Board for our advisor's commingled industrial-focused fund.
+The commingled diversified core fund is a private REIT formed to generate attractive, predictable investment returns from low-risk equity investments in residential, industrial, retail and office properties within the continental United States.
 The commingled industrial-focused fund is a private fund formed to generate predictable income and a spread in total returns over core industrial real estate by investing in a combination of core and non-core investments.
-Both the commingled diversified core fund and the commingled industrial-focused fund, which are sponsored and managed by our advisor, may directly compete with us for investors and investment opportunities.
+The commingled residential-focused fund is a private fund formed to generate predictable income and a spread in total returns over core residential real estate by investing in a combination of core and non-core investments.
+Each of the commingled diversified core fund, the commingled industrial-focused fund and the commingled residential-focused fund, which are sponsored and managed by our advisor, may directly compete with us for investors and investment opportunities.
 As a result, these individuals may have conflicts of interest in allocating their time between us and other activities in which they are or may become involved.
 Our advisor and its employees will devote only as much of its time to our business as our advisor, in its judgment, determines is reasonably required, which, with respect to each individual, may be substantially less than full time.
 Therefore, our advisor and its employees may experience conflicts of interest in allocating management's time and services among us and other real estate programs or business ventures that our advisor or its affiliates manage.
 This could result in actions that are more favorable to other entities affiliated with our advisor than to us.
 However, our advisor has assured us that it and its affiliates have, and will continue to have, sufficient personnel to discharge fully their responsibilities to all of the activities in which they are involved.